 The children are encouraged to develop fluent language skills in their oral work, whilst working in groups or with the whole class.
 They are given the opportunity to tell stories or read poems aloud to the rest of the group, as well as a wide range of drama skills such as role play, hot seating, improvisation and scripted tasks.
 Self-confidence in the spoken word is important and this, together with the ability to listen, is encouraged through our 'loud and proud' approach.

 Reading is taught primarily through the phonic approach using structured reading schemes as a complementary resource.
 Guided Reading is taught at least 3 times throughout the week.
 Pupils are encouraged to take their reading books home every night to share with their parents.
 Each child has a reading diary and a reading record is kept daily by both parents and school.
 Adult helpers listen to children read aloud regularly, as does the class teacher or teaching assistant.
 Children later read silently or in small groups in timetabled sessions.
-We strive to develop a love of reading and our library enables children to access books freely, Classrooms showcase reading areas with a designated class author each term.
+We strive to develop a love of reading and our library enables children to access books freel.
+Classrooms showcase reading areas with a designated class author each term.
 Each class also has a 'reading challenge' where children who read regularly have an opportunity to win a reading prize!
+Reading buddy systems are in place across the school to further foster a love of reading.

 Writing skills are developed from EYFS which should enable the children, by the end of KS2, to write both fiction and non-fiction forms, for a variety of purposes and audiences.
 Spelling, basic grammar, punctuation and good handwriting style all have a part to play in the development of language users and are considered important factors in the skills needed by a child.
+These skills are endorsed in all areas of the curriculum.
 Pupils from Y2 upwards have daily grammar, punctuation and spelling sessions through the No Nonsense Spelling programme.

 We have develop a Thematic approach to our writing.
 Our 'theme' will be based around a picture/text book which will provide a hook to our topics.
-Both writing and all foundation subjects will be linked to the book and therefore the theme.
-This is to encourages a broad curriculum that provides opportunities to write at length in all subjects.
+Both writing and all foundation subjects will be linked to the book and therefore the theme where meaningful to do so.
+This is to encourage a broad curriculum that provides opportunities to write at length in all subjects.
 All writing, regardless of subject, is showcased in the children's writing book.

 In EYFS and Y1 our children have a daily 20 minute phonic lesson where the sounds of letters are learned.
 We follow the 'Letters and Sounds' document alongside 'Jolly Phonics' and Ruth Miskin letter formation rhymes.
 This knowledge is then applied through reading and writing.